csdavids519/SugarRush/readme.md

 ### A persona summary of the store personnel

-Candy Rush, although fun looking is still a serious and profeciaal compay for this reason the admin section of the web site maintains a business first style approach.
+Candy Rush, although fun looking is still a serious and professorial company for this reason the admin section of the web site maintains a business first style approach.

 ### Strategy Trade-Off